 Dress up in Christmas clothes, decorate the fireplace, and take your Christmas photo for your cards now.
 Order your cards from Shutterfly and start getting them ready.
 Everyone can sign the cards now and you can even start your Christmas letter.
 If you save your letter on your computer you can add to it as you go then print and stuff your cards when it's time to mail them.
-Order return address labels or order your envelopes with it printed on at Shutterfly.
-Buy all your forever stamps to get them ready.
+Order return address labels or envelopes with it printed on them at Shutterfly.
+Buy all your forever stamps.
 Start addressing 10 a week or update your address list on your computer.
-By the time it's November, you'll be done and everything will be ready for the mailman.
+By the time it's November, you'll be done and everything will be ready for the mailman- no Christmas Eve regrets.

 Stock Up on Gift Cards

 Pay attention to all the great gift card opportunities now.
-You can earn gift cards as you shop for back to school supplies or food at Target or earn some through Swagbucks (it's how we paid for diapers for years and now Christmas).
+You can earn gift cards as you shop for back to school supplies (Target always has those buy x get x gift card offers) or earn some through Swagbucks (it's how we paid for diapers for years and now we use it for Christmas).
 A little more diligence in this department now means you'll have gift cards to spend come November instead of cash and that always feels nice.
-All the money you save using gift cards, you can put away for your next family vacation.
+All the money you save using gift cards, you can put away for your next family vacation too.
 Follow this guide on how to earn gift cards and you'll have plenty by Black Friday.